macimax/WIKI_STEPMANIA/Project-Antenna.md

  * Online functionality is passive, game was built around it from the start.
  * Has multiplayer with up to 16 players on the same song/chart (no I am not calling it a “map”.)
  * Has a better editor (I know it’s not online related but it’s still an advantage)
- * Is the subject of ridicule within certain segments of the music gaming community as a whole
+ * Is the subject of ridicule within certain segments of the music gaming community as a whole.
+But the fact that all this is seamless and well-implemented is likely the reason why it's so popular.

 ## DDR
  * Contactless card and PIN login system